Tennis Elbow

 Elbow Anatomy

-The elbow is made up of three bones: humerus (upper arm), radius, and ulna (two forearm bones).
-These bones are supported by muscles, ligaments, and tendons to keep the joint in place.
+The elbow is made up of three bones: the humerus (upper arm), radius and ulna (two forearm bones).
+These bones are supported by muscles, ligaments and tendons to keep the joint in place.

 A tendon is a tough cord of tissue that connects muscle to bones.